mattcantstop/mattcantstop.github.io/_posts/2023-07-08-hiring-an-elixir-or-ruby-developer-for-spoonme-exploring-an-idea-together.md

 ## Hiring a part time Elixir or Ruby developer: Going on a journey together to build something people love

+`UPDATE:` NO LONGER ACCEPTING APPLICANTS: I have moved forward with four different candidates at this point into the final stage.
+I am no longer accepting applicants.
+Thanks for everyone who expressed interest.
+I am trying to let everyone know who submitted an application about the decision, if it's to move forward to the next phase or if I went a different direction.
+Thanks for the time and effort you put into applying.

 ## TL;DR

 **About me:** I've worked in tech companies for about 11 years now.
 At MX.com, GitHub, and most recently LaunchDarkly.
 I've decided I want to make some #smallbets and start my own company.
 I believe we can make a product that brings people joy and helps them achieve their goals.